Bruschetta Chicken Pasta

 For the Pasta and Chicken

-For the Bruschetta Mixture
+For the Fresh Bruschetta Topping

 - 1 tsp Italian seasoningSeasons the chicken perfectly